-Decentralized exchanges solve many of the problems of their centralized counterparts including risk of hacking, mismanagement, and arbitrary fees.
+Uniswap is an example of one of the core products in the DeFi ecosystem, the decentralized crypto exchange, or .
+DEXs aim to solve many of the problems of their centralized counterparts, including the risk of hacking, mismanagement, and arbitrary fees.
 However, decentralized exchanges have their own problems, mainly lack of liquidity—which means a lack of amount of money sloshing around an exchange that makes trading faster and more efficient.

 What is Uniswap?

-Uniswap was created by Hayden Adams who was inspired to create the protocol by a post made by Ethereum founder Vitalik Buterin.
+Uniswap was created by Hayden Adams, who was inspired to create the protocol by a post made by Ethereum founder Vitalik Buterin.

-What’s so special about it?
+What’s so special about Uniswap?

 Uniswap’s main distinction from other decentralized exchanges is the use of a pricing mechanism called the “Constant Product Market Maker Model.”

 As a result, the price of tokens on Uniswap can only change if trades occur.
-Essentially what Uniswap is doing it balancing out the value of tokens, and the swapping of them based on how much people want to buy and sell them.
+Essentially what Uniswap is doing is balancing out the value of tokens, and the swapping of them based on how much people want to buy and sell them.

-What else is different?
+What else is different about Uniswap?